-7.7.1.
-Hampshire County Council provides a system for reporting blocked public drains and gullies via their website (https://www.hants.gov.uk/transport/roadmaintenance/roadproble ms/flooding).
+- 7.7.1.
+On average 96% of water flowing in wastewater systems during a 1 in 20 year storm event comes from surface water runoff from roofs, road and permeable surfaces.
+This guidance supports effective rainwater management, which is key to achieving reduced risk of surface flooding, sewer flooding, and storm overflow releases. - 7.7.2.
+Hampshire County Council provides a system for reporting blocked public drains and gullies via their website (Reporting Link).
 These will usually be cleared within seven days unless there is a problem with the gully or drain itself, in which case the work may take longer.
 Ditches form a natural part of the local drainage system.
 They contribute to the character of the village and should be maintained to prevent flooding.
 The ditches run beside the A35 and along Whartons Lane, where the residents are required to maintain them as Riparian Owners, and in some instances use planting to enhance their appearance.

-7.8.1.
-Road-side verges of grass or other natural vegetation should be maintained wherever possible, in preference to concrete kerbing, asphalt or other hard surfaces.
+- 7.8.1.
+Road-side verges of grass or other natural vegetation should be maintained wherever possible, in preference to concrete kerbing, asphalt or other hard surfaces. - 7.8.2.

-- 7.8.2.
 Signage, street furniture and road markings should be kept to a minimum to avoid/reduce "road clutter".
 Obsolete signage should be removed. - 7.8.3.
 Greater effort should be made to place overhead cables underground, particularly in residential areas. - 7.8.4.
 Infrastructure, such as telecommunications masts, should not impact on the views within the Parish. - 7.8.5.
 The current levels of street lighting should be maintained. - 7.8.6.
-Where security lights are installed, consideration should be given to neighbouring properties to avoid any unnecessary light overspill. - 7.8.7.
+Where security lights are installed, consideration should be given to neighbouring properties to avoid any unnecessary light over-spill. - 7.8.7.
 Transport provision, including adequate car parking, cycle storage and EV charging facilities, is an important consideration for new development and extension of existing buildings.

-8.0 RECOMMENDATIONS SUMMARY
+8.0 CHAPTER 8 Recommendations Summary